escherlies/escherlies/README.md

 <a href="https://binaryplease.com/"><img src="images/Header.svg" width="300" align="right"></img></a>

-Hi there,
+Hi there λ.λ

-how can I help you? λ.λ
+how can I help you?

 ## About

 Founder and full-stack developer at [**Binary Please**](https://binaryplease.com/).

-Our focus is on creating scalable, high-quality web applications, starting from conceptualization to the final delivery, utilizing purely functional programming.
+Our focus is on creating scalable, high-quality web applications, utilizing **purely functional programming**.

 ## Stack[^1]